 I was still relegated.
 Galway's team was woeful, and support for me soon wavered after I found the 'storm out of press conferences for no reason' button.
 But morale rarely dropped below 'okay', and my performances were held up as 'brave' by the single news outlet that bothered to cover my games.
 A year down the line, the board were satisfied with the changes I'd brought to Galway United – much as I am with Football Manager 2011.
 Like the game, I'd ushered in a more communicative, reactive and complicated approach to the sport.
 It's a style that isn't to the tastes of the hands-off gaffer, but it's the necessary state of football management – both real and computerised – in 2011.

-For Further Reading: PCG's Guide to assembling a super team of cheap youngsters.
+to assembling a super team of cheap youngsters.